 TORONTO – Canada is celebrating Islamic History Month (IHMC) in October and the government is encouraging Canadians to partake in activities across the country to build a greater understanding of Islam and Muslims.

-To mark the event, AboutIslam.net correspondent in Canada Muneeb Nasir is making highlights about the early Muslims in Canada, their mosques, and associations.
-Below are some of his remarkable collections:
+To mark the event, AboutIslam.net correspondent in Canada Muneeb Nasir compiled these following highlights about the early Muslims in Canada, their mosques, and associations:

 Check the first episode: Spotlight: Early Muslims in Canada (Facts & Pictures)